CESNET/dp3/docs/api.md

 ## List entities

-List latest snapshots of all ids present in database under entity type.
+List latest snapshots of all ids present in database under entity type, filtered by `generic_filter` and `fulltext_filters`.

-Contains only latest snapshot.
+Contains only the latest snapshot per entity.

-Uses pagination.
+Uses pagination, default limit is 20, setting to 0 will return all results.

+Fulltext filters are interpreted as regular expressions.
+Only string values may be filtered this way.
+There's no validation that queried attribute can be fulltext filtered.
+Only plain and observation attributes with string-based data types can be queried.
+Array and set data types are supported as well as long as they are not multi value at the same time.
+If you need to filter EIDs, use attribute `eid`.

+Generic filter allows filtering using generic MongoDB query (including `$and`, `$or`,`$lt`, etc.).
+For querying non-JSON-native types, you can use the following magic strings, as are defined by the search & replace [`magic`][dp3.database.magic] module.

+There are no attribute name checks (may be added in the future).

+Generic and fulltext filters are merged - fulltext overrides conflicting keys.

 ### Request